Welcome to the Penn State Smeal MBA Program!

 - Course Materials - During the summer, you can enter your course information into the Penn State Bookstore's website for the most up-to-date list of textbooks.
 Keep in mind that faculty members can order textbooks for their courses throughout the summer, so be sure to check back over the summer months for the most up-to-date information.
 Upon your arrival on campus, you can visit the Penn State Bookstore for a comprehensive list of textbooks and course materials required.
 You can swipe your Penn State ID+ card at the Bookstore to get a list of your required materials.

 - Prepare for Orientation.
-(Orientation begins Monday, August 8, 2016 and is REQUIRED)
+(Orientation is REQUIRED.
+Official dates are forthcoming.)

 - Orientation activities are required.
 You will have a busy schedule during Orientation.
 See our Orientation page to view a past agenda in order to get an idea of what Orientation is like.

-- Arrive early to unpack and settle in (Recommended no later than August 6)
+- Arrive early to unpack and settle in (Recommended no later than 2 days before the start of Orientation.)

 - Registration is held online through the Transportation website.
-The registration dates for Fall 2016 are available and listed on their website in the Student section under Student Parking.
+The registration dates for Fall 2017 have not been set yet.
+Please refer to their website periodically for further information.

-- Course and Registration Information - The MBA Office will register you for your Fall 2016 classes in mid July.
-Fall 2016 tuition bills will then be prepared at the beginning of August and will be due August 22nd.
-Student aid should be distributed at the end of July and reflected on your bill.
+- Course and Registration Information - The MBA Office will register you for your Fall 2017 classes in mid July.
+Fall 2017 tuition bills will then be prepared at the beginning of August and will be due towards the end of August.
+Student aid is typically distributed at the end of July and reflected on your bill.
 Please be sure to check your student profile in LionPath in early August to ensure your tuition bill has been properly generated, and there are no items left for you to complete.
 Further details can be found on the Bursar’s website.

-- Please be aware that Penn State is using LionPath, a new student information system, for student registration and financial payment this Fall.
+- Please be aware that Penn State is using LionPath, a new student information system, for student registration and financial payment.
 As a result, the information provided above is subject to change and our office will update this information appropriately as relevant information and updates become available.

 Note: The $1,000 tuition deposit will be credited to your account after you begin the program.
 Do not expect the $1,000 to appear on your initial semester bill.
 Typically the credit will be issued by late-September.
 Additionally you will be assessed program fees in the amount of $200 (for orientation activities and the communications course) – these fees are also assessed after you begin the program.
 We make every attempt to coordinate the post of the $200 in conjunction with the $1,000 deposit credit.